nawabahmadreshi/documentation/pages/getting-started/universal-linking-validator.md

 ## Running The Script

-Download and extract the [latest version of the script](https://branch.io/resources/twig/static/twigScript/twig_script.sh).
+Download and extract the [latest version of the script](https://branch.io/resources/twig/static/twigScript/ulv_script.sh).

 Once the file has finished downloading, open a terminal window and navigate to the location of the script.
 Enter:
 {% highlight sh %}
-$ bash twig_script.sh
+$ bash ulv_script.sh
 {% endhighlight %}

 Before executing the script, drag and drop the project's .xcodeproj file into the terminal window (Note: you must use the .xcodeproj file, not the .xcworkspace file).
 The result should look something like this:

 {% highlight sh %}
-$ bash twig_script.sh /Users/jbauer/Desktop/BranchStuff/Branch-TestBed-Swift/TestBed-Swift.xcodeproj
+$ bash ulv_script.sh /Users/jbauer/Desktop/BranchStuff/Branch-TestBed-Swift/TestBed-Swift.xcodeproj
 {% endhighlight %}

 Upon execution, the script will echo back a message similar to the following: